syncfusion-content/maui-docs/MAUI/Maps/shape-sublayer.md

 {% endhighlight %}

 {% endtabs %}

 ![Shape sublayer data labels](images/shape-sublayer/sublayer-data-labels.png)

 ## Add bubbles to the sublayer

-You can enable bubbles to the shape sublayer using the [`bubbleSizeMapper`]() property and customize the bubbles appearance using the [`bubblesSettings`]() property and enable tooltip for the shape sublayer bubbles using the [`bubbleTooltipBuilder`]() property.
+You can enable bubbles to the shape sublayer using the [`ShowBubbles`]().
+You can customize bubbles appearance using the [`BubbleSettings`]().
+This property is used to specify the value based on which the bubble's size has to be rendered.

-N> It is applicable for both tile layer and shape layer.

 N> Refer the [`Bubbles`]() section, to know more about the bubbles customization.